 Format of Gwyddion Files

-Gwyddion native data files consists of a tree-like structure of serialized objects.
+A Gwyddion native data file (GWY) consists of a tree-like structure of serialized objects.
 Generally, these objects can be of various kind and contain other embedded objects (hence the tree-like structure).
 It can be instructive to play with gwydump, a simple file structure visualizer available in on the project's web, for a while and examine the contents of various files.
+If you plan to read and/or write GWY files in independent software, have also a look at libgwyfile, a small standalone embeddable library for GWY file handling.

 Byte Order

-All data is stored in little-endian (also known as LSB or Intel) byte order.
+All data are stored in little-endian (also known as LSB or Intel) byte order.

 File Header